jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 ### Combined preCICE Evaluation (PoC + Technical Analysis)

-During the PoC, the team assigned this requirement an **average score of 1.00 on the 0–3 scale**, which implies that preCICE partially meets this requirement.
+During the PoC, the team originally assigned this requirement an **average score of 1.00 on the 0–3 scale**, which implies that preCICE partially meets this requirement.
+It has not been updated since achieving coupling all data via preCICE.

 Representative PoC comments were:
-- “The library is meant for high performance computing.
-However, it fully depends on the implementation and the specific models being coupled”
+- The library is meant for high performance computing.
+However, it fully depends on the implementation and the specific models being coupled.
+- In our test cases, we did not see a decrease in performance, albeit, we saw MPI cases were faster with preCICE.
+- In prelimnary runs where all data in FM-Wave coupling is via preCICE< it is about 1-2 % improvement.

 From a technical perspective, considering preCICE's architecture and features:
 - preCICE manages logical coupling time, ensuring that participants progress in a synchronized way.
 It supports explicit and implicit coupling schemes, fixed-point iterations, and can prevent time drift between solvers, which addresses many time-advancement-related requirements.

 ### Overall Assessment

-- **Summary:** preCICE partially meets this requirement.
+- **Summary:** preCICE meets this requirement.

 ## Requirement 21 – Run robustly on standard platforms